 Types of GPA Purpose Rules for GPA calculation Major/Minor For reference and determination of award classification Major/Minor GPA GPA (1) Only subjects inside the curriculum of the Major/Minor Programmes will be taken in the Major/Minor GPA calculation.
 (2) Departments can decide whether the training subjects, are to be counted towards the Major/Minor GPA.
 (3) For retake subjects, only the last attempt will be taken in the Major/Minor GPA calculation.
-Language Communication Requirer subjects at proficiency level] can be towards the chosen Minor.
-Neverther must take at least 6 credits from the programme in order to satisfy the reguirement of their chosen Minor. be eligible for the Major and Minor number of credits taken by the stude Major-Minor studies must not be located trequirement of the single disconnected.
 (4) Up to 6 credits from the Major/GUR [including Language Communication Requirements (LCR) subjects at proficiency level] can be counted towards the chosen Minor.
 Nevertheless, students must take at least 6 credits from their chosen Minor programme in order to satisfy the residential requirement of their chosen Minor.
 In addition, to be eligible for the Major and Minor awards, the total number of credits taken by the students for their Major-Minor studies must not be lower than the credit requirement of the single discipline Major programme.
 Major GPA Level weighting will be included in the calculation of Major GPA.
 Minor GPA Level weighting will not be included in the calculation of Minor GPA.
-Award GPA For determination If the student has not taken more subjects than required, the Award GPA will be as follows: of award classification (1) For single Major: Award GPA = Weighted GPA (2) For Major/Minor programmes: Award GPA = Major GPA
+Award GPA For determination of award classification If the student has not taken more subjects than required, the Award GPA will be as follows: (1) For single Major: Award GPA = Weighted GPA (2) For Major/Minor programmes: Award GPA = Major GPA